The Elmwood Dental Digital Smile Design Process

 Once the tooth is prepared, a provisional (temporary) veneer or crown is made to be worn until the final (definitive) restorations are fabricated.
 Usually made of plastic, these “Provisionals” protect the tooth, and also allow the Elmwood Dental Provider and the patient to evaluate the shape, color and contours of the Provisionals as a preview of what the final smile could look like.

-Step 8: Final Smile Analysis & Design
+Final Smile Analysis and Design

 Final Smile Analysis is completed approximately one week after the Preparation and Provisionals appointment.
 The patient has had an opportunity to wear the provisional restorations long enough that anything that isn’t exactly right about how they look and feel can be critiqued and further designed to the patient’s liking.
 An optical scan of the Provisionals is completed, and that digital 3D model is used as the “Situation Scan”.
 The Elmwood Dental technician will design the final restoration based on the final design, factoring in small changes in shape and also color as needed.

-Step 9: Restoration & Delivery
+Restoration and Delivery

 The final ceramic crowns or veneers are then permanently cemented/bonded to the underlying teeth.
 Once cemented, the restorations are firmly attached, and should provide many years of function and beauty.